 6. Look to Buy Secondhand or Borrow First

 Whenever possible look in secondhand shops and websites before buying any items new.
-Sites such as eBay and Amazon sell as wide range of secondhand items and this is likely to be a cheaper option as well as preventing items being thrown away and can potentially reduce waste in packaging.
-Think outside the box – you may already have something that could be reused or repurposed to suit your need.
-Another option is to ask friends and family as they may have something suitable they are not using or if it is an items that you only need to borrow.
+Sites such as eBay and Amazon sell a wide range of secondhand items and this is likely to be a cheaper option as well as preventing items from being thrown away and can potentially reduce waste in packaging.
+Think outside the box—you may already have something that could be reused or repurposed to suit your need.
+Another option is to ask friends and family as they may have something suitable they are not using or if it is an item that you only need to borrow.

 Cleaning, bath and beauty products tend to have a lot of packaging and contain ingredients that are harmful to the environment and potentially us and our families.
 In many cases the packaging is not recyclable and so is a good way that you can work on reducing waste.
 Once the products you currently have are finished you could look to making some safe and natural alternatives at home.
 Simple recipes can be found online for items such as washing up liquid, baths salts and bombs and shampoo.
 Castile soap is an often favoured option and can be used for a wide range of applications around the home.
 Vinegar, bicarbonate of soda and lemon juice are also effective natural cleaners.